aaron-grau/curic/ruby/readings/why-git.md

 1. Git stores data as a series of snapshots.

-  * Every time you make a commit, or store your data, Git takes a snapshot of all the files you've changed and stores a reference to that snapshot.
+  * Every time you make a commit, or store your data, Git takes a snapshot of all the changes you've made and stores a reference to that snapshot.
 We can easily look through previous commits and see what changes were made in each one.
 This concept of a "stream of snapshots" is what makes Git different from most other Version Control Systems.

 2. Git performs most operations locally.